lizardfs/documentation/source/cookbook/linux.rst

 are multiple options.

 Use LizardFS from inside each VM
-  The LizardFS client on Linux utilises the :ref:`fuse`libraray which has limits on the performance it can offer.
+  The LizardFS client on Linux utilises the :ref:`fuse` library which has limits on the performance it can offer.
 To work around this one option would be to have each VM connect to the lizardfs system by itself.
 That way each VM has its own connection and gets the maximum performance possible via fuse.